 Introducing Bai Tu Long Bay

-There’s more to northeastern Vietnam than Halong Bay.
+There’s way more to northeast Vietnam than Halong Bay.
 The sinking limestone plateau, which gave birth to the bay’s spectacular islands, continues for some 100km to the Chinese border.
-The area immediately northeast of Halong Bay is part of Bai Tu Long National Park (793 365).
+The area immediately northeast of Halong Bay is part of Bai Tu Long National Park.

-Charter boats can be arranged to Bai Tu Long Bay from Halong Bay; boats range from 100,000d to 250, 000d per hour depending on size and amenities.
-See the Halong Bay entry for more details; the one-way trip takes about five hours.
-A cheaper alternative is to travel overland to Cai Rong and visit the outlying islands by boat from here.
-Foreigners are almost always charged double the going rate on the ferries around Bai Tu Long Bay.
+Charter boats can be arranged to Bai Tu Long Bay from Halong Bay; rates start at around 300,000d per hour and the trip there takes about five hours.
+A cheaper, and more flexible alternative is to travel overland to Cai Rong and visit the outlying islands by boat from here.
+An increased frequency of ferry sailings definitely makes this a more viable alternative than in earlier years.

 Hanoi travel agencies, including Ethnic Travel, run trips into the Bai Tu Long area.